This article was last updated by Digital Trends contributor Cody Perez on 5/05/2020.

 Batman: Arkham VR

-Sure, Rocksteady’s Batman: Arkham trilogy and Batman: Arkham Origins made you feel like Batman, but what if you could actually become Batman?
-Batman: Arkham VR switches the action to first-person view as you thwart the efforts of Gotham’s most nefarious criminals, solving puzzles along the way and taking out enemies with a variety of famous gadgets.
+Sure, Rocksteady’s Batman: Arkham trilogy and Batman: Arkham Origins made you feel like the Dark Knight, but what if you could actually become Batman?
+Batman: Arkham VR switches the action to first-person view as you thwart the efforts of Gotham’s most nefarious criminals, solving puzzles along the way and taking out enemies with a variety of gadgets.

-Though much shorter than Rocksteady’s other titles, the opportunity to step into the Dark Knight’s suit and dawn his cowl is worth the price of admission, and it even expands on some characters’ stories from the other Arkham games.
+Though much shorter than Rocksteady’s other titles, the opportunity to step into the Caped Crusader’s suit and dawn his cowl is worth the price of admission, and it even expands on some characters’ stories from the other Arkham games.

 Star Trek: Bridge Crew